 The Rothschild’s Giraffe are part of a recent genetic study by the Giraffe Conservation Foundation, and are now considered the Nubian Giraffe G. c. camelopardalis a subspecies of the Northern Giraffe.
-Soysambu currently hosts a population of approximately 124 giraffes.
-As of August 2018, we have identified 50 males, 41 females and 33 young.
+Soysambu currently hosts a population of approximately 168 giraffe.
+As of April 2023, we currently have 64 males, 63 females and 41 juveniles.

 The current estimate of Nubian giraffe is 2,160 individuals, ranging across eastern South Sudan, western Ethiopia, northern Uganda and west-central Kenya.
 Large herds have been reported in South Sudan, but this information is difficult to confirm and their numbers might be much lower due to ongoing insecurity in the region.
 In 2010 Rothschild’s giraffe were classified as Endangered and of high conservation importance on the IUCN Red List.
-There are approximately 535 Nubian Giraffe in Kenya.
+Thereafter, classified as near threatened.
+Since they are now classified as Nubian Giraffe, a new assessment of the species will need to be done.
+There are approximately 650 Nubian Giraffe in Kenya.

 One of our goals for our Giraffe Program is to assist in restocking areas of Kenya where the Rothschild’s are indigenous.